twosigma/git-meta/presentation.md

 template: big-slide

-## Conclusion: build Slim using Git submodules
+## Conclusion: build Git-meta using Git submodules

 Git submodules provide minimal functionality; what they do offer is difficult to use.
 However, they do give sufficient, core operations from which we can achieve our goals.

-I will package the Slim project as the `git-meta` command, e.g.:
+I will package the Git-meta project as the `git-meta` command, e.g.:

 ```bash
 $ git meta merge my-branch